rpeszek/typed-encoding/README.md

 Currently it uses
    - `base64-bytestring` because it was my driving example
    - `aeson` because it makes sense to define consistent JSON instances for `Enc`
-   - I will try to separate bigger deps like servant into separate libs if there is interest
+   - I will try to separate other deps like `servant` into separate libs if there is interest